 - Don't be alarmed when you land and see many soldiers and ordinary citizens carrying weapons.
-It is normal in Israel. - If you do not see your luggage on the carousel, it may have been put to the side because of its size or weight.
+It is normal in Israel. - If you do not see your luggage on the carousel, it may have been put to the side because of its size or weight, like a duffel bag.
 Check with airport staff for help. - There is a porter service available at Baggage Claim.
 The porter can help you get your luggage to the ground transportation area.
-Cash or credit card is acceptable payment for arriving passengers. - If you want a minyan, Ben Gurion Airport has shuls in the duty-free area, immediately to the right, and in Arrivals, on Level 1, Eastern Gallery. - Set up your cell phone and contact your parents to let them know you've arrived safely. - Your school may arrange transportation from the airport.
+Cash or credit cards are acceptable payment for arriving passengers. - If you want a minyan, Ben Gurion Airport has shuls in the duty-free area, immediately to the right, and in Arrivals, on Level 1, Eastern Gallery. - Set up your cell phone and contact your parents to let them know you've arrived safely. - Your school may arrange transportation from the airport.
 Otherwise, options include a monit (taxi), a sherut (shared shuttle), or a pre-arranged driver.
-If possible, make your plans beforehand.
-The train station is located in the building adjacent to the airport.
-If planning to take a train, you will need to use a Rav-Kav (see page 17 for Buses, Trains and Light Rails). - When leaving through Customs, make sure to
+It's best to plan ahead.
+The train is located in the building adjacent to the airport.
+Keep in mind that using the train means some walking and using elevators while carrying all your bags.
+Also, remember that you will need to purchase a Rav-Kav, available at the train station, to take the train (see page 17 for Buses, Trains, and Light Rails).

-- choose the right line to avoid problems.
+- When leaving through Customs, make sure to choose the right line to avoid problems.
 In general, it's much wiser and safer to ask whether you need to declare an item than to risk appearing as if you're trying to bring something into the country illegally or to sell.
 Choose the line called the Green Channel (for tourists and students who have nothing to declare and whose items are tax exempt, etc.), unless you do have something to declare; in that case, choose the Red Channel. - After exiting customs, you may be approached by random drivers offering you a ride.
 It may not be safe to use them.
 Instead, only use official, supervised taxi services which are available on the ground level at the Gate 3 exit and from the second level at the Gate 21 exit. - Drink bottled water for at least the first week after arriving in Israel, especially if you have a sensitive stomach.
 Minerals in Israeli water can cause sickness, especially if you're not accustomed to them.
 Ease into drinking the water, slowly, over time.
 Consider investing in a travel UV water purifier or a water bottle with a built-in filter and replacement filters. - If arriving during the summer, give yourself time to acclimate to the heat.
 Avoid extensive outdoor physical activity for your first two weeks in Israel.

-Welcome to Yeshiva/Seminary
+Welcome to Yeshiva/Seminary!